fwilleke80/Pulse/docs/INSTALLATION.md

 OK
 ```

-Treat the complete URL as a credential because the token may appear in hosting, proxy, or server logs.
+Treat the complete URL as a credential.
+The token may appear in hosting, proxy, browser, or server logs if handled carelessly.

 ### Option B: command-line cron